sanjayV/ng-image-slider/README.md

         image: '.../iOe/xHHf4nf8AE75h3j1x64ZmZ//Z==', // Support base64 image
         thumbImage: '.../iOe/xHHf4nf8AE75h3j1x64ZmZ//Z==', // Support base64 image
         title: 'Image title', //Optional: You can use this key if want to show image with title
-        alt: 'Image alt' //Optional: You can use this key if want to show image with alt }
+        alt: 'Image alt', //Optional: You can use this key if want to show image with alt
+        order: 1 //Optional: if you pass this key then slider images will be arrange according @input: slideOrderType }
 ];
 ```